EsterVL/tides_and_argos_ellipsoids/README.md

 (Images for Oman are available here: https://drive.google.com/open?id=199452hRBv5jTSt6qZB5gRLqXLlhc0Fpk )
 - Walk through the images and delete all the unclear images and all the images with blank areas.

-## 2. create_table_datetime.sh
-- Run this bash script to create a table with the date and time of all the images.

 ## 3. Model_bship.R
 This script will load all the packages and scrips necessary.